cakephp/docs/en/development/configuration.rst

 ======================

 Additional class paths are setup through the autoloaders your application uses.
-When using ``composer`` to generate your autoloader, you could do the following, to provide fallback paths for controllers in your application::
+When using ``Composer`` to generate your autoloader, you could do the following, to provide fallback paths for controllers in your application::

     "autoload": {